 - 1. What are the administrative fees payable to the Agency in relation to parallel distribution?

-Pursuant to Article 8 (3) of Regulation (EC) 297/95 'a fee shall apply for administrative services where the information required in the case of parallel distribution has to be checked.'
+Pursuant to Article 8 (3) of Regulation (EC) 297/95 and Annex III (3) of the corresponding implementing rules, a fee shall apply for administrative services where the information required in the case of parallel distribution has to be checked.'
 In case of non-payment the Executive Director may refuse to perform the administrative service and return the notification to the parallel distributor or to suspend the service until the fee has been paid, including the relevant interest, Article 10 (3) of Regulation (EC) 297/95.

 - 2. How does the invoicing system work?

 The fee due date is the date when the Agency determines the total fee amount that is due for an application or service.
 In the case of parallel distribution, the fee due date corresponds to the date of submission of the notification and the parallel distributor’s obligation to pay that fee starts on that date.